vivekkya/vivekkya/Readme.md

-# Introduction
+### Hi this is Vivek Yadav!
-Hi this is Vivek, I am a data scientist , with focus on computer vision.
+I am a data scientist , with focus on computer vision.
 Currently I am working with QubitAI, a startup

 # Recent Projects
 - **Image segmentation based building detection**